PIKES PEAK FIREARMS COALITION, INC. (PPFC)

 Section 3.
 Qualifications.
 Each elected officer must hold membership in the PPFC.
 Members of the PPFC Political Action Committee Steering Committee are not excluded from holding office in the PPFC.

 Section 4.
 Terms of office.
 The term of office for Elected Officers shall be two years.
 Elected officers may succeed themselves in the same office or stand for election to another office.
-The Vice President, Secretary, Membership, Programs, and Legislative positions shall be filled in January of odd numbered years.
-The remaining officers shall be elected in January of in even numbered years.
+The Vice President, Secretary, Membership, and Legislative positions shall be filled in January of odd numbered years.
+The remaining officers shall be elected in January of even numbered years.

 Section 5.
 Election of Officers.
 The Nomination Committee shall present a slate of eligible and willing members to be placed on the ballot for each office.
 The slate shall be reported to the Board; shall be reported at the regular meeting in November; and published in the December newsletter.
 At the first regular meeting of the year, nominations shall be accepted from the floor.
 Elections shall then be held.
 Newly elected officers shall take office immediately upon completion of the election.